sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 ![watershed_segmentetion](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/assets/watershed_segmentetion.PNG)

 #### Trainable segmentation:
 Most segmentation methods are based only on color information of pixels in the image.
 Humans use much more knowledge than this when doing image segmentation, but implementing this knowledge would cost considerable computation time and would require a huge domain knowledge database, which is currently not available.
 In addition to traditional segmentation methods, there are trainable segmentation methods which can model some of this knowledge.
+One of these methods is Deep learning.

 ## Deep Learning consepts: